slutske22/leaflet-topography/README.md

 ````javascript
 import Topography, { getTopography, configure, TopoLayer } from 'leaflet-topography'
 ````
-# Tools:
+## Tools:

-## `getTopography(latlng, options): { elevation, slope, aspect }`
+### `getTopography(latlng, options): { elevation, slope, aspect }`

 This is leaflet-topography's central tool.
 This async function takes in an `L.LatLng` object, and a semi-optional configuration object, and returns a promise which resolves to the result, which contains elevation, slope, and aspect data for that `latlng`.
-You can use `async / await` syntax, ot `.then` syntax:
+You can use `async / await` syntax, or `.then` syntax:

 ````javascript
 import Topography from 'leaflet-topography'